pykale/pykale/CONTRIBUTING.md

 ### Testing

-All new code should be covered by [unit tests](https://en.wikipedia.org/wiki/Unit_testing), and [regression tests](https://en.wikipedia.org/wiki/Regression_testing) where appropriate.
+All new code should be covered by [unit tests](https://carpentries-incubator.github.io/python-testing/04-units/index.html), and [regression tests](https://carpentries-incubator.github.io/python-testing/07-integration/index.html) where appropriate.
 We will extend test coverage to exisiting code.

+Definitions of different types of tests can be somewhat subjective.
+These guidelines are intended to enable `pykale` to have a high level of test coverage, for these tests to address suffciently compact pieces of code such that it is easy to identify causes of faliure and for tests to also cover larger workflows such that confidence can be built in reproduciblity of outputs.

 Please use [pykale discussions](https://github.com/pykale/pykale/discussions/testing) to talk about tests and ask for help.

-Refer to the [official pytest documentation](https://docs.pytest.org/en/stable/), or less formal [general advice on testing](https://realpython.com/python-testing/), if needed.
+Refer to the [official pytest documentation](https://docs.pytest.org/en/stable/), or less formal [python testing software carpentry (alpha)](https://carpentries-incubator.github.io/python-testing/), if needed.
 This will help you to write tests and help with decisions on what aspects of your code need to be tested.
 There is some subjectivity involved in deciding how much of the potential behaviour of your code to check.

 #### Test runner